Conor Muller

 Bluesky: @conormuller.bsky.social

-From January to June 2025, I will be a visiting scholar at in the Centre for History at Sciences Po Paris.
+I am currently a visiting researcher at the Sciences Po Centre for History in Paris.

 Awards & funding